0xbitx/DEDSEC_VENDO_GHOST/README.md

   * Randomized Delay for Stealth Attack Pattern:
 To prevent detection and make the deauthentication attacks appear as natural connectivity issues, Vendo Ghost implements a randomized delay between deauth frame bursts.
 This delay feature causes interruptions at varied intervals, reducing the likelihood of establishing a predictable pattern that could trigger alarms or prompt investigation.

-  * Client Discovery: This feature scans the target network to detect and count all connected client devices before launching any attacks.
-The tool initiates attacks only if it meets the specified client count, preventing unnecessary actions on underutilized networks and optimizing resource usage.
+  * Client Discovery: This feature scans the target network to detect if have client connected before launching any attacks.
+The tool initiates attacks only if client found, preventing unnecessary actions on underutilized networks and optimizing resource usage.
 This approach ensures that attacks remain stealthy and effective.

 ### Variables feature need to setup
     target_ssid = "test_wifi_vendo" // Competitor's Vendo SSID